dotnet-ad/Humper/README.md

 Collision detection only for **Axis-Aligned-Bounding-Boxes** (*aka AABB*).

 This library isn't a fully featured physics engine : don't expect a realistic physics simulation but it could be enough for basic game physics (platformer games, top-down games, shoot-em-ups).
+Though, Humper has spatial hashing for better performances and all the necessary moving and collision test tools needed for building a 2D game.

 The library doesn't rely on any particular framework, its pure C# with all needed types included.
 It is fairly easy to integrate with existing frameworks like [Monogame](http://www.monogame.net/).

 ## Install

-Available soon on NuGet
+Available on NuGet

 [![NuGet](https://img.shields.io/nuget/v/Humper.svg?label=NuGet)](https://www.nuget.org/packages/Humper/)